Tajinder-Dhoot/tajinder-dhoot/README.md

 # Hi Visitor! 👋 My name is Tajinder Singh Dhoot 👳‍♂️

 #### I am a Software QA Analyst 👨‍💻
-- 🧑‍💼 Trainee @ FDM Group
+- 🧑‍💼 IT Consultant @ FDM Group
 - 🔭 I’m currently working on web automation projects

 #### Thanks for visiting my profile on Github.
 Let me share with you what I excel in: